john-itcsolutions/cheirrs/README.md

 Microk8s is the only way to easily obtain a working Kubeflow/tensorflow installation on your localhost without paying cloud fees ..

-Setup microk8s on the Ubuntu Host:
+Setup microk8s on the Ubuntu vm:

 `sudo snap install microk8s --classic`